di-sukharev/opencommit/README.md

           OCO_MODEL: gpt-3.5-turbo-16k
           OCO_LANGUAGE: en
           OCO_PROMPT_MODULE: conventional-commit
+          # Regular expression for GitHub Actions.
+          # Skips processing if a commit has a properly formatted title.
+          # This regex checks for titles shorter than 6 characters, flagging them as inappropriate.
+          OCO_INVALID_COMMIT_TITLE_REGEX: ^.{0,5}
+          # Regular expression for GitHub Actions.
+          # Skips processing if a commit has a properly formatted description.
+          # This regex checks for descriptions shorter than 6 characters, flagging them as inappropriate.
+          OCO_INVALID_COMMIT_DESCRIPTION_REGEX: ^.{0,5}

 ```

 That is it.
 Now when you push to any branch in your repo — all NEW commits are being improved by your never-tired AI.